Prajwalmj/InterviewPrep/New_Prep/LinkedList/ReadeMe.md

 - need single temp pointer as nodes can be accessed in both direcitons.

 Deletion
-- need single temp pointer as nodes can be accessed in both direcitons.
+- need two temp pointers, for middle or last element deletion.